stadibo/FlockSimulator/documentation/testing_document.md

 900 | 12 |
 1000 | 11 |

-*In my experience the performance is limited by the rotation operation, does not matter how fast the neighbor querying algorithm is.*
+*In my experience the performance is limited by the rotation operation and re-rendering in JavaFX, no matter how fast the neighbor querying algorithm is.*

 ## Automatic benchmarking